Clasikpaige/Clasikpaige/README.md

-- 👋 Hi, I’m @Clasikpaige
+- 👋 hey there , I’m @Clasikpaige
-- 👀 I’m interested in languages frameworks ...
+- I’m interested in languages frameworks ...
-Im all in for open source projects 😉
+And am all in for open source projects 😉
 - 📫 How to reach me ...
 @paigelasgidi>> twitter handle
 <!---